Jenni-Hawk/NLP_03_Longer_Text_Research/README.md

   ### Conventions of Open Ended Survey Questions:
     - Don't ask big lifestyle questions because they take too much time to analyze by humans.
 Traditional researchers reserve these questions for qualitative research studies like focus groups or interviews.
     - Limit number of words in the response so that it's easier for humans to analyze
     - It takes too long to analyze so responses to open-ended questions usually aren't analyzed or the open ended question isn't utilized at all.

+## 🎯 Technical Objectives:
+- Can the technology accurately categorize and label each of the long text responses?